viadeo/kasper-framework/doc/source/guide/1_architecture_and_principles.rst

 9. Commands, queries, events and even the model must be developed with the product in mind, at each step, choose carefully the names of your software components with this idea always in mind, maintain the coherency between the code and the specification, they are different implementations of the same thing, expressed with an ubiquitous language shared between the product and technical teams (**Intention-revealing interfaces**).
-10. Data persistence is only required while we are not implementing our products on a Turing machine with infinite memory and storage.
+10. Data persistence on COMMAND area is only required while we are not implementing our products on a Turing machine with infinite memory and storage.
 Think your model as a way to express the needs of your product first, then think your data persistence mechanisms at the end, when all other things has been done, it must be the last thing you want to think about.